schollz/thirtythree/README.md

 ## todo

 - TODO: bug in setting pitch for melodic - it seems all pitch!
-- TODO: add optional loading of specific breaks "<filename>.wav.breaks"
+- ~~TODO: add optional loading of specific breaks "<filename>.wav.breaks"~~
+- TODO: add blinking (for non varibright)
+- TODO: option for global fx?
+- TODO: option for number of operators
+- TODO: save parameters